 d) To fund research facilitator posts;

 e) To provide matching support for bids to external funding bodies

 f) For matching support for strategic capital assets (see below)

 The Strategic Investment in Research Assets fund (Category F) offers support for large equipment of major strategic importance.
 Additional rules apply to this category.
 At least 75% of the total project cost should be sought from an external body, with the Strategic Assets fund providing up to 75% of the internal contribution.
 If you are thinking of submitting an application to this category, please contact Martin Edmunds to discuss well in advance of the deadline.

-Applications must reach the Division by 12noon on the Wednesday of 0th week.
+Applications must reach the Division by 12 noon on the Wednesday of 2nd week each term.
 Your department may have an internal process ahead of the advertised deadline so please check with your research facilitator well in advance.

 All applications from MPLS departments are considered at a meeting of the MPLS Grants Subcommittee (GSC), which comprises five academics with expertise across the physical, life, computational and engineering sciences:

 - For small awards, the Subcommittee makes funding recommendations (subject to a right of review by the chair of the John Fell Fund).

 - For main awards, the Subcommittee submits a ranked list to the central John Fell Fund Committee, which considers applications from across the University and makes funding decisions.